GBP Ranking Factors for Local SEO: Proximity, Reviews, Relevance

 The rankings for legal businesses and the main factors influencing them are shown below.

-Law firms succeed locally by being nearby and backed by credible, keyword-relevant reviews.
+Law firms succeed locally by being nearby and supported by credible, keyword-relevant reviews.
 Trust and locality outweigh technical SEO factors.

 Beauty and Personal Care Sector